smm2316/p8105_hw3_smm2316/homework_3.md

 |       34|        367824.00|
 |       35|        445366.00|

+The table of total activity per day shows the range of activity counts from approximately 8,000 to 68,000.
+Two days have values of 1,440 indicating one activity count per minute which is presumably some sort of product error or the individual did not wear the accelerometer that day.

 ``` r
 accel_data %>%
   ggplot(aes(x = minute, y = activity_count, color = day)) +